kamitu-sm/ictlife/deploy_app/readme.md

-Make sure to have done the below
+# ICTLife Deploy Script
+A script to deploy Frontend and Backend onto the same server

 The script is as per the Devs Instructions